rafaelgou/the-phpjs-local-docs-collection/README.md

     cd /var/www
     git clone https://github.com/rafaelgou/the-phpjs-local-docs-collection.git

-And have a coffee (it's about 790Mb).
+And have a coffee (it's about 650Mb to download from GitHub).

 Now you need [Composer](http://getcomposer.org).

-Start by downloading Composer anywhere onto your local computer.
+Start by downloading Composer onto your computer.
 If you have curl installed, it’s as easy as:

     cd the-phpjs-local-docs-collection
     curl -s https://getcomposer.org/installer | php